sktime/skbase/enhancement_proposals/sbep_1.md

 #### `skbase.validate`: Validating and Comparing BaseObjects

+When developing packages that include parametric objects, verifying and comparing objects is a common worfklow.

+To aid this `skbase` will provide functions to:
+- Check if a BaseObject complies with the expected interface
+- Functionality to test if two BaseObjects have same parameters and parameter values.
+- Check if a sequence is all BaseObjects.
+- Check if a collection contains named objects in allowable interface formats.

 ### Example Repository
 This would be a simple example package that illustrates how `skbase`'s functionality can be used to create another package.
-It will also be used by us to test `skbase.testing`.
+It will also be used by `skbase` to test `skbase.testing`.

 ### Template Repository